Contactless Events: 6 Ways Events Can Make a Comeback With Contactless Solutions

 As marketers are grappling with the ongoing crisis of the pandemic, there is also a considerable amount of apprehension about the future of events.
 As most states are slated to reopen, the second half of the year looks promising.

 Some of the most common issues event organizers have are – organizing an event within a limited timescale, adhering to safety guidelines, and utilizing solutions that are safe for both the staff and attendees to curb the spread of the virus.

 Will we adapt to a new way of marketing and communications, will the old ways of working seem outdated, or will it merely snap back to business as usual?
 Will virtual events be the new normal?

 Six ways contactless solutions can help events for a safe comeback

 #1 Utilize contactless tools for digital check-in

-Introduce digital check-ins in place of physical check-ins in place of paper tickets or wrist bands in an event to avoid forming long queues that can be a plausible way of spreading the virus.
+Introduce digital check-ins or ticket QR Codes in place of physical check-ins in place of paper tickets or wrist bands in an event to avoid forming long queues that can be a plausible way of spreading the virus.

 NFC tags can also be embedded onto either wristband or even outside entry points so attendees can simply tap the surface and get admission to the event.

 For attendees who are unable to register themselves online, place self-generated QR Code kiosks at the event to generate a QR Code ticket on their own to enter events to curb the spread of the virus further.